pikachu28/INSPIRATHON-21/README.md

 -Using ML Models to classify the sentiments of the comments made on women as offensive and non-offensive.

 -Considering **Twitter** as one of the platform where various kinds of trolls occur everyday.
-We use **_Twitter API_s** to scrap post based on the keywords to test our model.
+We use **Twitter APIs** to scrap post based on the keywords to test our model.

 -Using **Chrome Extension** to block accounts who troll frequently.